 State Imposed Requirements: This directive contains some state-imposed requirements.
 These requirements are printed in bold, italicized type.

 Authorities/References: Workforce Innovation and Opportunity Act (P.L.
 Sec.
-113-128); NPRM 20 CFR 680-683, WIOA Sec.
-134; 20 CFR §§ 678.430, 680.110, 680.150-680.170; TEGL 3-15 TEGL 39-11; TEGL 8-19; TEGL 7-20; TEGL 8-20; TEN 17-15; Career Pathways Toolkit; NJCOS/MIS WIA/WIOA Data and Performance Desk Reference; TAG 15-3 Attachment A; Nevada SCPs
+113-128); WIOA Sec.
+134; 20 CFR §§ 678.430, 680.110, 680.150-680.170; TEGL 39-11; TEGL 8-19; TEGL 7-20; TEGL 8-20; TEN 17-15; Career Pathways Toolkit; MIS WIOA Data and Performance Desk Reference; Nevada SCPs

 ACTION REQUIRED: Upon issuance bring this guidance to the attention of all WIOA service providers, Local Workforce Development Board (LWDB) board members and any other concerned parties.
 Any local boards’ policies, procedures, and or contracts affected by this guidance are required to be updated accordingly.

-Background: WIOA became law on July 22, 2014 and supersedes Titles I and II of the Workforce Investment Act (WIA).
-The Department of Labor (DOL) and Education published a set of proposed regulations implementing WIOA.
-These are known as the Notice of Proposed Rulemaking (NPRMs).
-The Workforce Innovation and Opportunity Act updated guidance originally promulgated in WIA.
+Background: WIOA became law on July 22, 2014, and supersedes Titles I and II of the Workforce Investment Act (WIA).
 The following SCP communicates the unaffected requirements, the proposed changes and state requirements in program service delivery.
 The policy includes procedure and content definition.
 Reference SCP 1.6 for Adult/Dislocated Worker participant eligibility and file content requirements.

 The one-stop system is the basic delivery system for adult and dislocated worker services.
 Through this system, adults and dislocated workers can access a continuum of services.
 The services are classified as career and training services.
 These services, tailored to the individual needs of jobseekers, form the backbone of the one-stop delivery system.
 While some jobseekers may only need self-service or other basic career services like job listings, labor market information, labor exchange services or information about other services, some jobseekers will need services that are more comprehensive and tailored to their individual career needs.
 These services may include comprehensive skills assessments, career planning, and development of an individual employment plan that outlines the needs and goal of successful employment.
-Under WIA, career services were identified as core and intensive services and generally participants would go through each level of service in order to eventually receive training.
+Under WIA, career services were identified as core and intensive services and generally participants would go through each level of service to eventually receive training.
 WIOA clarifies that individuals receiving services in the one-stop centers must receive the service that is needed to assist the individual to meet his or her job search goals and does not need to follow a fixed sequence of services that may not be necessary to effectively serve the individual.
 Training is made available to individuals after an interview, assessment or evaluation determines that the individual requires training to obtain employment or remain employed.
 Supportive services, including needs-related payments, can be essential to enable individuals to participate in career and training services.

 Policy and Procedure: